 The CCG has a clear vision for the delivery of healthcare in our area.
 We aspire to be a Clinical Commissioning Group for the whole community and strive to continually improve health and wellbeing of everyone living in our area.
 We believe that high quality services need to be accessible to the whole community.

 Our Clinicians are well placed to lead the development of commissioning and quality improvement in the locality – but we can only do this by close working with patient and local people; community and voluntary sector, councils, allied health professionals and care providers to design the very best services.
 We intend to maximise input and engagement in improving the quality of local health services.

 Listening to and responding to patients

-South West Lincolnshire is committed to ensuring that patient involvement is integrated with the forthcoming commissioning intentions cycle and beyond.
+South West Lincolnshire is committed, as set out in our constitution, to ensuring that patient involvement is integrated with the forthcoming commissioning intentions cycle and beyond.
 It takes on board best practice recommendations from national guidelines for CCGs and applies these to the local context.